-My mother grew up in the late 1950s in a nation still devastated by war.
-Her parents, six siblings, and grandmother slept in a one-room home.
-Flooring on the rafters provided additional sleeping space.
+They grew up in the late 1950s.
+At the time, the country was still devastated by war.
+The parents, siblings, and grandmother slept in a one-room home.
+Flooring on the rafters added sleeping space.
 Food was scarce, and people got sick from malnutrition.

-A magazine made its way into the sisters’ hands.
+One of those fumettos made its way into her sister’s hands.
 Though the siblings couldn’t read, they deciphered the stories spending hours discussing the plotlines that included mistaken identities, illegitimate children, murder motivated by jealousy, and forbidden love.